rugk/streetcomplete-quest-svgs/CONTRIBUTING.md

 When the SVGs are saved as "optimized SVGs" you can still minimize them even more.
 To do so just use [SVGO](https://github.com/svg/svgo), e.g. in teh [webinterface](https://jakearchibald.github.io/svgomg/).
 Select the highest possible precision.

+**Note:** Please compare the resulting sizes of the files and choose the smallest one.
+Sometimes maybe also inkscape's optimizer can be better than SVGO.
+So pay attention: When the web GUI shows a red percentage that means the file size increased!